bluedalmatian/bigbrother/README.txt

 The init script accepts the standard start|stop|restart arguments

-For Debian a SystemD unit file is provided and installed to /etc/systemd/system The software can then be controlled using systemctl command bigbrotherd where command is start|stop|restart|status|enable|disable
+For Debian and CentOS a SystemD unit file is provided and installed to /etc/systemd/system The software can then be controlled using systemctl command bigbrotherd where command is start|stop|restart|status|enable|disable